Episodic Survey of the History of the Constellations

 The 2.75 metre diameter dome/cupola of the the caldarium or "hot room" of the hamman (bath house) at Qusayr 'Amra contains a unique hemispherical celestial map.
 (The design of the baths follows the Roman bath custom of apodyterium, tepidarium, and caldarium.)
 The inside of the dome/cupola above the calidarium was presented as the "Dome of Heaven."
 It is painted with constellations of the northern hemisphere together with the signs of the zodiac.
 It is one of the earliest known astronomical charts surviving on such a scale.
 It is also thought to be the earliest surviving attempt to represent the constellation of the night sky on the inside of a hemispherical surface, rather than a flat surface.
 The surviving fragments of the astronomical fresco show parts of 37 constellations (involving some 400 stars).
 Similar to the Graeco-Roman tradition the constellations are represented by pictures only- individual stars are not depicted/represented.
 This celestial map furnishes a connecting link between the classical representations of the constellations and the later Arab-Islamic forms.
 (The classical Greco-Roman constellation iconography found in Aratean manuscripts is evident in most of the constellations at Qusayr 'Amra.
 The iconography of most of the constellations is classical or early medieval (Western).)
 The hemispherical celestial map, like the rest of the frescoes, was probably painted between circa 730-750 CE.
 Also, it is likely a copy of an illustration in a manuscript - the artist seems to have been copying from a drawing which he has transposed in mirror-image, reversing the relationship of all the constellations.

 Emilie Savage-Smith states: "In painting this early Syrian domed ceiling, the unknown artist ... was continuing a well-established pre-Islamic tradition of celestial mapping."
+The hemispherical dome fresco of Qusayr 'Amra was an attempt to portray scientifically the celestial sky.
 As on a celestial globe the constellation figures appear within a system of coordinates.
 Whilst the constellation depiction cannot be called scientifically correct, they are evidence of a thoroughly scientific approach.
-The zodiac, in particular, testifies to the artist’s considerable skill in depicting on a hemispherical cupola the whole night sky visible in a given place.
+The zodiac, in particular, testifies to the artist's considerable skill in depicting on a hemispherical cupola the whole night sky visible in a given place.
 A number of technical adjustments were required, and the artist had to erase and redo several parts of his composition; in other words, he was interested in accuracy, not just aesthetic effect.

 The equator corresponds roughly to the 7th- or 8th-century CE.
 Because of the inaccuracies in the way the sky is represented it is impossible to date either the fresco (astronomical painting) or the original globe by the position of the equinoxes.